 Major food ingredients

 Broadly, we can classify food ingredients as major ingredients, which are the bulk and primary ingredients of food.
 In that list, we will have sugar, water, wheat flour, rice, meat, fish, poultry, fruit, vegetables, cereals, milk, etc., depending on the type of foods that need to be processed and or to be prepared.
-For example, for protein food products, ingredients like soya protein isolate or peanut protein isolate, and milk casein will be the major food ingredients.
+For example, for protein food products, ingredients such as soy protein isolate, peanut protein isolate, and milk casein will be the major food ingredients.

 Minor food ingredients

-And then we have minor ingredients that constitute a very small part of the food but play a vital role in terms of overall taste and acceptability of the end product and, as such, are very important.
-That list would be very long and almost endless and will include color, flavor, preservatives, additives, emulsifiers, stabilizers, spices and condiments, etc. Food ingredients play a specific role and function in food processing, packaging, and storage.
-While major ingredients that constitute the bulk of the food will always be natural, but these minor food ingredients can be natural, natural-identical, or artificial food ingredients.
+And then we have minor ingredients that constitute a very small part of the food but play a vital role in terms of overall taste and acceptability of the end product, and, as such, are very important.
+That list would be very long and almost endless.
+It will include colour, flavour, preservatives, additives, emulsifiers, stabilisers, spices, and condiments, among others.
+Food ingredients play a specific role and function in food processing, packaging, and storage.
+While major ingredients that constitute the bulk of the food will always be natural, these minor food ingredients can be natural, natural-identical, or artificial food ingredients.

 Consumers are now becoming averse to artificial food ingredients.
-Thus, food processors are increasingly shifting to natural food ingredients, and they also make several kinds of claims to improve the prospect of sales and demand for their products in the market.
-Food ingredients as such play a vital role in the success of any processed food and trigger the growth of the industry category.
+Thus, food processors are increasingly shifting to natural food ingredients, and they also make various claims to improve the prospects of sales and demand for their products in the market.
+Food ingredients, as such, play a vital role in the success of any processed food and drive the growth of the industry category.

-Sometimes, some food ingredients come under the lens and are declared banned or even restricted to use, putting the industry in a fix and forcing them to try out alternative ingredients that are generally recognized as safe and permitted by the authorities.
+Sometimes, some food ingredients come under the lens and are declared banned or even restricted for use, putting the industry in a fix and forcing them to try out alternative ingredients that are generally recognised as safe and permitted by the authorities.

 Safer and permitted food ingredients

-Sometimes, some food ingredients come under the lens and are declared banned or even restricted to use, putting the industry in a fix and forcing them to try out alternative ingredients that are generally recognized as safe (GRAS) and permitted by the regulatory authorities.
-We have seen how the industry has responded to such occasional threats when a particular food ingredient which has been in use for years has been declared ‘not permitted any more’ and overnight.
-Businesses have to find alternative materials and shift to new ingredients to remain in business.
+Sometimes, certain food ingredients come under scrutiny and are declared banned or restricted for use, putting the industry in a bind and forcing them to try out alternative ingredients that are generally recognised as safe (GRAS) and permitted by regulatory authorities.
+We have seen how the industry has responded to such occasional threats when a particular food ingredient, which has been in use for years, has been declared ‘not permitted anymore ’ overnight.
+Businesses must find alternative materials and shift to new ingredients to remain in business.

-Two examples can be cited here to drive the point in this connection.
-During the seventies and eighties, the carbonated soft beverages industry used ‘Brominated Vegetable Oil (BVO)’ as a cloudifying agent to give body to orange – like Gold Spot and Fanta and lemon-lime Limca kind of beverages.
+Two examples can be cited to illustrate this point.
+During the seventies and eighties, the carbonated soft beverages industry used ‘Brominated Vegetable Oil (BVO)’ as a cloudifying agent to give body to orange-like Gold Spot and Fanta and lemon-lime Limca kind of beverages.
 This BVO was under cloud, and the industry was expecting that BVO would be banned and was getting ready for an alternative.
 BVO was considered carcinogenic and was banned in many countries in those days, and one day, it was declared non-permitted in India as well.
-The industry changed to gum acacia-based emulsifiers to tide over the apparent difficulty and transited to safer and permitted food ingredients.
+The industry changed to gum acacia-based emulsifiers to tide over the apparent difficulty and transitioned to safer and permitted food ingredients.

-I recollect in those days that we were conducting storage and shelf stability studies with gum Arabic-based flavor emulsions base.
-The concept of clear lemon-lime beverages like Sprite and Sprint came around that time which was the creation and innovation by the marketer, and that became a product category by itself.
+I recollect in those days that we were conducting storage and shelf stability studies with gum Arabic-based flavour emulsions base.
+The concept of clear lemon-lime beverages, such as Sprite, emerged at that time, marking the creation and innovation by the marketer, which ultimately became a distinct product category.
 This product category was promoted and advertised as the youngsters’ trendy choice for their lifestyle.

 All promotional messages and advertisement films were made to depict the product as a choice for the new generation.
 And it worked.
 Readers can easily correlate with the advertisements and TV commercials for Mountain Dew of Pepsi Cola.
-It is interesting to note that while for one category of products, technologists, and R&D scientists were trying to work with the substitute ingredient to replace BVO when marketers created yet another trendy category like clear beverages.
+It is interesting to note that, for one category of products, technologists and R&D scientists were trying to work with a substitute ingredient to replace BVO.
+At the same time, marketers created yet another trendy category, such as clear beverages.

-Yet another example is Monosodium Glutamate (MSG), a permitted ingredient as a flavor enhancer for meat flavor and was used in instant noodles.
-Later on, it was banned and then again entered into the list of permitted ingredients.
-Still, its use got restricted, and now it can be used giving declaration that the food is not suitable and safe for children under 12yrs, of age and pregnant women.
+Yet another example is Monosodium Glutamate (MSG), a permitted ingredient as a flavour enhancer for meat flavour and used in instant noodles.
+Later, it was banned, but then re-entered the list of permitted ingredients.
+Still, its use has been restricted, and now it can only be used after a declaration is made statingthat the food is not suitable and safe for children under 12 years of age and pregnant women.

-Readers will recollect the most publicized case of MSG in Nestle’s Maggi instant noodles.
-It happened with the world’s number one food company Nestle and they survived the impact on their image and also loss of sales.
-Had it been with any other corporations in India, that would have been wiped out their entire business.
+Readers will recollect the most publicised case of MSG in Nestle’s Maggi instant noodles.
+It happened with the world’s number one food company, Nestle, and they survived the impact on their image and also the loss of sales.
+Had it been with any other corporations in India, their entire business would have been wiped out.
 But Nestle came back with renewed energy and enthusiasm.
-Other players took advantage of delivering better growth when Maggi was temporarily withdrawn from the market.
-MSG was replaced by yeast extract, a natural food ingredient that is now used widely as a meat flavor enhancer.
+Other players took advantage of the opportunity to deliver better growth when Maggi was temporarily withdrawn from the market.
+MSG was replaced by yeast extract, a natural food ingredient that is now widely used as a meat flavour enhancer.

 Local investments in food ingredients manufacturing are low.
 Most of the food ingredients available and used in the food processing industry in India are imported from other countries.
-The food ingredient manufacturing companies from abroad operate through their representative in India.
-Some of them have smaller development and formulation centers established in India to work closely with the industry to help them develop products targeted to specific markets and consumers in a typical competitive set to operate and to create success.
-All large global flavor manufacturers like IFF are operating in India.
+Food ingredient manufacturing companies from abroad operate through their representatives in India.
+Some of them have smaller development and formulation centres established in India to work closely with the industry, helping them develop products targeted at specific markets and consumers within a typical competitive set to operate and achieve success.
+All large global flavour manufacturers like IFF are operating in India.

-The food ingredient industry is also innovative, and in line with the emerging trends of health-conscious consumers, they are working closely with industries to develop new products.
-For example, yeast extract is now available for low sodium food.
+The food ingredient industry is also innovative, and in line with the emerging trends of health-conscious consumers, it is working closely with other sectors to develop new products.
+For example, yeast extract is now available for use in low-sodium foods.
 Some of the food ingredients can reduce the sugar content in food.
-In addition, many natural food ingredients are replacing artificial sweeteners, etc. Food ingredients manufacturers supply a mix to be directly baked into end products of various types in the bakery industry.
+In addition, many natural food ingredients are replacing artificial sweeteners.
+Food ingredient manufacturers supply a mix that can be directly baked into various types of end products in the bakery industry.

-There are consultants in the market who support the small and medium-size bakery industry in their product development efforts.
-I know Yusuf Patanwala of Autobake in Mumbai, who has been doing very creditable work promoting and developing new products and business in the bakery industry.
+There are consultants in the market who support the small and medium-sized bakery industry in their product development efforts.
+I know Yusuf Patanwala of Autobake in Mumbai, who has been doing very credible work in promoting and developing new products and businesses in the bakery industry.
 They represent leading bakery equipment manufacturers of Europe in India as well.

 Food ingredients manufacturers play a vital role in making food widely accepted in the market.
 And to deliver the growth in the processed food industry, the food ingredient industry also must grow.